usafa-astro-331/Astro-331-2023-Spring/README.md

 In addition to these numbered labs, we will have a few introductory lab exercises.
 Some of these exercises will only take part of our class time.

+### Lab conduct

+In general you will follow the explicit directions for each lab.
+Please notify your instructor if any instructions are difficult to follow or accomplish.

+During all labs you should take photographs of your completed FlatSAT, your team in action, and test setup as necessary.
+You should use some of these photographs in your final lab report--definitely include a photograph of your completed FlatSAT after all labs are completed.

 ## Computer environment

 We will use the Arduino integrated development environment (IDE) to communicate with FlatSAT.
 We will also use several otehr tools to organize code and other course materials.